 • Finalist may be selected to participate in a Butterfly Reintroduction at the Beneficial Insects Lab in Rolling Ground, Wisconsin.

-For additional information on requirements for this scholarship or on the scholarship application process, please contact a university office below.
+For additional information on requirements for this scholarship or on the scholarship application process, please contact Prairie Sky or the university office below.